 - Finish filling the hole with soil and water again.
 Readjust the bud union if necessary.

 - To keep the bush from drying out, mound the top of the plant with soil, only leaving tips sticking out for about two weeks.
+It's how to grow barefoot roses.
 Then, once it is acclimated, remove the dirt down to ground level and top with mulch.